 There are a few different ways that a ticket with a scratched runner is handled, depending on the wager type and location.
+The rules below apply to U.S. tracks.
+International tracks may have different scratched runner rules.
+More information about international track rules can be found here.

 Win / Place / Show; Quinella, Exacta, Trifecta, and Superfecta: